oci-landing-zones/oci-landing-zone-operating-entities/multi-oe/design/readme.md

 # **4. Network View**

 This chapter presents all the network elements of the OCI Open LZ, and it’s organized into five sections:
-1. **Network Structure** presents all the most-significant network components, their relations, and objectives.
+1. **Network Structure** presents all the most significant network components, their relations, and objectives.
 2. **Network Security** presents the network areas and their related security posture.
 3. **Network Connectivity** presents how the OCI Open LZ can be connected to on-premises and other cloud providers and describes the most significant network traffic (the network use cases) with a north-south and east-west pattern.
 4. **DNS** presents the naming resolution use cases and how DNS zones and records are solved to handle domain DNS queries.